sharetribe/flex-docs/src/docs/tutorial/introduction/index.md

 ---
-title: Tutorial introduction
+title: Introduction
 slug: introduction
-updated: 2024-04-09
+updated: 2023-04-09
 category: tutorial
 ingress:
-  In the tutorial, you will learn how to build a self-hosted marketplace using the Sharetribe Web Template
+  Over the course of the tutorial, you will learn how to build a self-hosted marketplace using the Sharetribe Web Template
 published: true
 ---